Oliviafx/Sudoku/README.md

 # Sudoku :octocat:

-This both is a sudoku solver.
+This is currently a sudoku solver.

 As per classic sudoku rules, in each row, column, and block can only have each of the numbers 1-9 once, without repeats.